Sterwen-Technology/navigation_server/doc/Navigation message server.md

 ## Energy Management gRPC server
-This service is permanently reading the VEDirect (RS485 over USB) of the MPPT device.
+This service is permanently reading the VEDirect (RS485 over USB) of the MPPT device in the current version and is intended to move to additional energy management features in the future.
 Data are available via the gRPC interface.